-['Home rule' is] ... limited autonomy or self-government granted by a central or regional government to its dependent political units.
-It has been a common feature of multinational empires or states - most notably, the ancient Roman Empire and the British Empire - which have afforded measured recognition of local ways and measured grants of self-government provided that the local populations should remain politically loyal to the central government.
-It has also been a feature of state and municipal government in the United States, where state constitutions since 1875 have frequently been amended or revamped to confer general or specifically enumerated self-governing powers on cities and towns, and sometimes counties and townships.
-(Source: www.britannica.com/EBchecked/ topic/270114/home-rule)
+"Home rule" is defined as limited autonomy or self-government granted by a central or regional government to its dependent political units.
+It has been a feature of state and municipal government in the United States, where state constitutions since 1875 frequently have been amended to confer general or specifically enumerated self-governing powers on cities and towns, and sometimes counties and townships.